Exclusive: China hacked HPE, IBM and then attacked clients - sources

 “A number of MSPs have been affected, and naming them would have potential commercial consequences for them, putting them at an unfair disadvantage to their competitors," she said.

-(Reporting by Christopher Bing in Washington, Jack Stubbs in London, Joseph Menn in San Francisco; Editing by Jim Finkle and Leslie Adler)
+(Reporting by Christopher Bing in Washington, Jack Stubbs in London, Joseph Menn in San Francisco; Editing by Jim Finkle and Jonathan Oatis)

 By Christopher Bing, Jack Stubbs and Joseph Menn